 Why bet NCAA basketball online

-The experience of betting college basketball online via a sports betting app or sportsbook is much more convenient than a retail sportsbook.
+The experience of betting college basketball online via a top US sports betting site or sportsbook is much more convenient than a retail sportsbook.
 From a betting perspective, there are three advantages of betting online versus waiting in the teller line at a retail sportsbook:

-- Open 24/7: Once the game’s odds have been posted, you can decide which bets or parlays to make for the evening’s game while sipping your coffee in the morning.
+- Open 24/7: Once college basketball odds for each game have been posted, you can decide which bets or parlays to make for the evening’s game while sipping your coffee in the morning.
 There isn’t a need to make a trip to a retail book.

 - Freedom of Choice: While you may have to drive a length of time to get to a retail book, you can shop around for your best odds across all of the multiple sportsbooks.
 Provided you registered and verified in your state via geolocation, you can go ahead and place your bets.

 - In-Game Bets: Online betting offers you the ability to make live, in-play wagers once the game is underway.
-Most online sportsbooks, including DraftKings and FanDuel, offer in game bets on select college basketball games.
+Most online sportsbooks, including DraftKings and FanDuel, offer college basketball odds of the live betting variety.

 Watching the action live on TV with the ability to assess a wager for the second-half or final-game result is a great advantage, especially as the point spreads and totals change in real-time with the game action.